bsphere/node-gapitoken/README.md

 NOTE: You must set a passphrase for the .pem file

-4) Remote the passphrase from the .pem file: `openssl rsa -in key.pem -out key.pem`
+4) Remove the passphrase from the .pem file: `openssl rsa -in key.pem -out key.pem`